-2.4 Fscalation
+2.4 Escalation

-2.4.1 To achieve an engagement target (including ESG targets), where appropriate, shareholder voting should be utilised tactically by an investment manager as part of an escalation strategy where other engagement is not achieving the required outcome in the timeframe set.
+2.4.1 To achieve an engagement objective (including ESG objectives), where appropriate, shareholder voting should be utilised tactically by an investment manager as part of an escalation strategy where other engagement is not achieving the required outcome in the timeframe set.
 For example, after various other forms of engagement have failed over a prolonged period, the investment manager may vote against a company's management at a general meeting to help drive the required change.